Diffuse large B-cell lymphoma (DLBCL)

 - drugs called immunosuppressants – these are wised after an organ transplant, or to treat autoimmune disease.

 Some autoimmune diseases such as rheumatoid arthritis may increase your risk of DLBCL.
 Autoimmune diseases develop when the immune system attacks healthy body tissue by mistake.
 Doctors do not fully understand why these diseases increase the risk of developing lymphomas.
 It may be because of the diseases themselves, or because of the treatments used to control them.

 Having a parent or sibling with DLBCL

-Having a parent, brother or sister with DLBCL may increase your risk of developing it.
-We do not know why this is yet.
-It may be because there is a genetic change that runs in families.
-Or it may be because people in a family tend to have the same lifestyle factors.
+Having a parent, brother or sister with DLBCL may slightly increase your risk of developing it.
+We do not know why this is.
+It may be because there is a genetic problem shared by families.
+Or it may be because people in a family often have similar lifestyles.